offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     o    o    o    o    o    o
    ```

-   is represent as the alignment...
+   is for the sequence alignment...

    |          | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 |
    |----------|---|---|---|---|---|---|---|---|